 8. What is the acceleration of free fall?

-When anybody is in free fall, the sole force functioning on the article is that the earth’s field of force.
-By Newton’s second law of motion all the forces manufacture acceleration, therefore all the objects accelerate toward the world’s surface thanks to attraction of the earth.
+When a body is in free fall, the only force acting on the body is that of the earth’s gravitational force.
+By Newton’s second law of motion, all the forces produce acceleration and thus all the objects accelerate toward the surface of the earth due gravitational attraction of the earth.

-This acceleration is thought as acceleration thanks to gravity close to earth’s surface.
-It’s denoted by ‘g’ and its worth is 9.8m/s2 and it’s constant for all objects close to earth’s surface (irrespective of their masses).
+This acceleration is known as the acceleration due to gravity on the earth’s surface.
+It’s denoted by ‘g’ and its value is 9.8m/s2 and it’s constant for all objects close to earth’s surface (irrespective of their masses).